Abhishek Sharma

-Abhishek Sharma (born 4 September 2000) is an Indian cricketer who plays for the India national team.
-He plays as a left-handed opening batter as well as a left-arm orthodox spinner.
-In domestic cricket, he represents Punjab and in the Indian Premier League, he plays for Sunrisers Hyderabad.
-He became the number one ranked men's Twenty20 International batter in 2025, achieving the highest-ever men's rating points in the format's history.
+Abhishek Sharma (born 4 September 2000) is an Indian cricketer who plays for the Indian national team.
+He is a batting all-rounder, who bats left-handed and bowls slow left-arm orthodox spin.
+He represents Punjab in domestic cricket and Sunrisers Hyderabad in the Indian Premier League.
+Sharma was a member of the Indian squad that won the 2026 T20 World Cup and the 2025 Asia Cup.

 Early life

-Sharma was born on 4 September 2000 in Amritsar to Raj Kumar and Manju.
-He has two older sisters.
+Sharma was born on 4 September 2000 in Amritsar to Raj Kumar and Manju Sharma.
+He has two elder sisters.
 He completed his schooling from Delhi Public School, Amritsar.

-Abhishek is Cross dominant.
-He bats and bowls left handed but writes with his right hand.
 Sharma is a childhood friend of Shubman Gill and they used to open the innings for Punjab in the U14s.
 Yuvraj Singh played a role in coaching Sharma during the COVID-19 lockdown period.

-Career
+Domestic career

-Sharma scored a century in his maiden U-16 match in the domestic cricket tournament for the 2015–2016 Vijay Merchant Trophy.
+Sharma scored a century in his maiden U16 match in the domestic cricket tournament for the 2015–2016 Vijay Merchant Trophy.
 He scored 1,200 runs at an average of 109.09.
-He then made his U-19 debut for Punjab in the Vinoo Mankad Trophy in 2016.
+He then made his U19 debut for Punjab in the Vinoo Mankad Trophy in 2016.
 Sharma captained the team to victory at the 2016 U19 Asia Cup and was the player of the match during the final.
 He also led the team during an ODI series against England U19 in 2017.
 He was a key member of the team that won the 2018 U19 World Cup.
 He scored a half-century against Bangladesh in the quarterfinal match of the tournament.

 He made his debut in first-class cricket for Punjab in the 2017–18 Ranji Trophy on 6 October 2017.
-He led Punjab to their maiden Syed Mushtaq Ali Trophy win in the 2023-24 season finishing as the second-highest run scorer of the tournament with 485 runs from ten innings at an average of 48.50 and a strike rate of 192.46, registering two hundreds and three fifties.
+He led Punjab to their maiden Syed Mushtaq Ali Trophy win in the 2023–24 season finishing as the second-highest run scorer of the tournament with 485 runs from ten innings at an average of 48.50 and a strike rate of 192.46, registering two hundreds and three fifties.

 He played in the 2018–19 Vijay Hazare Trophy for Punjab.
 On 28 February 2021, playing for Punjab against Madhya Pradesh, he scored the fastest hundred by an Indian in List A cricket, in 42 balls.